rohitshah3/House-Price-Prediction/README.md

 # House-Price-Prediction
-The project was to develop an algorithm that can predict housing prices based on certain input features such as physical conditions, concept and location using Linear & Multivariate Regression Algorithms
+The project was to develop an machine learning model that can predict housing prices based on certain input features such as physical conditions, concept and location using Linear & Multivariate Regression Algorithms

 ### Tools used: